This function generates predictions for merMod models, but

 character string - either

-determining what should be done with missing values for fixed effects innewdata
+functiondetermining what should be done with missing values for fixed effects innewdata.
+The default is to predictNA: seena.pass.- re.form

 (formula,